 Popular illicit drugs among military members are:

-The wide availability and ease of access to prescription drugs poses a significant problem for the military.
-The misuse of prescription drugs, notably opioid pain relievers, has been on the rise among service members.
+The wide availability and ease of access to prescription opioids poses a significant problem for the military.
+The misuse of prescription opioid pain relievers has been on the rise among service members.

 Our recovery programs are based on decades of research to deliver treatment that really works.Get Help Today